MicrosoftDocs/visualstudio-docs/docs/ide/step-7-add-dialog-components-to-your-form.md

   - "multiple"
 ---
 # Step 7: Add dialog components to your form
-To enable your program to open picture files and choose a background color, in this step, you add an `OpenFileDialog` component and a `ColorDialog` component to your form.
+To enable your program to open picture files and choose a background color, in this step, you add an <xref:System.Windows.Forms.OpenFileDialog> component and a <xref:System.Windows.Forms.ColorDialog> component to your form.

  A component is like a control in some ways.
 You use the **Toolbox** to add a component to your form, and you set its properties using the **Properties** window.
 But unlike a control, adding a component to your form doesn't add a visible item that the user can see on the form.
 Instead, it provides certain behaviors that you can trigger with code.
 It's a component that opens an **Open File** dialog box.